 Direct Unsubsidized Loans

-While there are two types of Direct Loans – subsidized and unsubsidized – medical students and other graduate students, are only eligible for unsubsidized loans.
+There are two types of Direct Loans – subsidized and unsubsidized.
+Medical students and other graduate/professional students, are only eligible for unsubsidized loans.
 Direct Unsubsidized Loans accrue interest from the date the loan is disbursed until the loan is paid in full.
 You are not required to make payments on the loan while in school; however, to cut down on the total cost of the loan, if you have the funds to do so, you might want to consider paying on the interest as it accrues.

 How Much Can You Borrow?